Florida Sheriffs Association: Leadership

 FSA is managed by a 17-member elected board of directors, all of whom are Sheriffs.
-The board consists of 12 directors and five officers.
-To insure statewide representation, active member Sheriffs in each of four divided districts nominate three directors from each district to comprise the 12-member board.
+The corporation is managed by a board of five officers and 12 other members, all of whom are sheriffs.
+To ensure statewide representation, active member Sheriffs in each of four divided districts nominate three directors from each district to comprise the 12-member board.
 The five officers are nominated from any of the four districts.

 The FSA’s current appointed executive director is Steve Casey.